YK-YoungK/PKU_ICS-fall2022/README.md

 - midterm exam: The problems and solutions for midterm exams of ICS in PKU, from year 2012 to year 2022.
 The problems and solutions for midterm exam of ICS (fall, 2022) were not found. **You should keep in mind that there may be many problems which are confusing, disgusting, meaningless, or even have serious errors.
 As a result, when you are working on these problems, you should always distinguish them carefully.**
 - final exam: The problems and solutions for midterm exams of ICS in PKU, from year 2012 to year 2022.
 The problems and solutions for final exam of ICS (fall, 2022 and fall, 2012), and the solutions for final exam of ICS (fall, 2017) were not found. **You should keep in mind that there may be many problems which are confusing, disgusting, meaningless, or even have serious errors.
 As a result, when you are working on these problems, you should always distinguish them carefully.**

-I sincerely hope that this repository can help you pull through when taking course Introduction to Computer Systems in PKU.
+**This repository is only for reference.
+I am not responsible for any consequence caused by improper use of this repository, including but not limited to copy my solution and hand in.** I sincerely hope that this repository can help you pull through when taking course Introduction to Computer Systems in PKU.
 Besides, I hope the quality of ICS in PKU can be improved in a near future.

 Last updated: Jan 30th, 2023